Feastio

 Prix fixe menu

-I priced out the cost of ordering a la carte and didn't find it more than a few dollars pricier than the set menu.
+I priced out the cost of ordering à la carte and found it to be no more than a few dollars pricier than the set menu.
+But if you intended to get the signature lobster roll for a supplemental fee, as I did, the savings would increase.

 From the Market